Background pattern

 Cefuroxima SUN 500 mg film-coated tablets EFG

-Cefuroxima (as cefuroxime axetil)
+Cefuroxima (as cefuroxima axetil)

-Read this prospectus carefully before starting to take this medicine,because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine, because it contains important information for you.

-• Keep this prospectus, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any doubts, consult your doctor or pharmacistor nurse.
+• If you have any further questions, ask your doctor or pharmacist or nurse.

-2.What you need to know before starting to take Cefuroxima SUN
+2. What you need to know before you take Cefuroxima SUN

-3.How to take Cefuroxima SUN
+3. How to take Cefuroxima SUN

 1. Storage of Cefuroxima SUN

-6.Contents of the package and additional information
+1. Contents of the pack and further information

 1. What is Cefuroxima SUN and what is it used for

-Antibiotics are used to treat bacterial infections and are not effective for treating viral infections such as the flu or a cold.
+Antibiotics are used to treat bacterial infections and do not work for viral infections such as flu or the common cold.

-Do not store or reuse this medication.
-If you have leftover antibiotics after completing treatment, return them to the pharmacy for proper disposal.
-Do not dispose of medications through the drain or trash.
+Do not store or reuse this medicine.
+If you have any leftover antibiotic after finishing the treatment, return it to the pharmacy for proper disposal.
+Do not throw away medicines via wastewater or household waste.

 Cefuroxima is used to treat infections of:

-• the throat
+• throat

-• the nasal sinuses
+• nasal sinuses

-• the middle ear
+• middle ear

-• the lungs or chest
+• lungs or chest

-• the urinary tract
+• urinary tract

-• the skin and soft tissues
+• skin and soft tissues.

-Cefuroxima may also be used to:
+Cefuroxima can also be used to:

-• treat Lyme disease (infection transmitted by ticks)
+• treat Lyme disease (infection transmitted by ticks).

 Do not take Cefuroxima SUN:

-• if you have ever developed severe skin rash or skin peeling, blisters, and/or mouth ulcers after treatment with cefuroxima or any other cephalosporin antibiotic.
+• if you have ever developed a severe skin rash or skin peeling, blisters, and/or mouth ulcers after treatment with cefuroxima or any other cephalosporin antibiotic.

 Warnings and precautions